 Seattle Municipal Mental Health Court

 Seattle Municipal Court also houses its own dedicated mental health court.
 This court is a treatment court and is designed to treat the mental health conditions that may have led to an offense being committed as opposed to merely seeking punishment for having committed the offense.
-Often times domestic violence cases are appropriate for referral into the mental health court.
+Often times domestic violence cases are appropriate for referral to the mental health court.